ROLE

 TEAM

-TD.com is a legacy platform powered by a rigid component-based design system built in Adobe Experience Manager (AEM), with limited flexibility for modern UX needs.
-Rather than pursue a costly and time-intensive system overhaul, our team set out to evolve the current design system from within—by hacking, stretching, and reimagining components to better support a refreshed user experience.
+TD.com is a legacy platform powered by a rigid component-based design system built in Adobe Experience Manager (AEM).
+Our design system has limited flexibility for modern UX needs.
+Rather than pursue a costly and time-intensive system overhaul, my team set out to evolve the current design system from within—by hacking, stretching, and reimagining components to better support a refreshed user experience.

-Our guiding principle: design within the system’s constraints, but always prototype beyond them to push creative boundaries.
+Our guiding principle: design within the system’s constraints, but always pushing creative boundaries and securing buy-in from various Design Team stakeholders throughout the division.

 The existing TD.com design system was not built for agility.
 Components were narrowly defined and purpose-built, leaving little room for customization or nuanced use cases.